 The SUS houses approximately 25 female patients.
 All individuals receiving treatment have primary alcohol and substance related diagnoses, although a significant degree of attention is also given to co-occurring factors and symptoms.
 As such, treatment is also provided for those patients who meet criteria for secondary psychiatric diagnoses (mood disorders, anxiety disorders, personality disorders, etc.).
 SUS uses a variety of means to provide individual and group therapy, consultation, and supplemental therapeutic intervention as necessary.
 Beyond providing each patient with a foundational understanding of the program of recovery, therapeutic interventions are focused on interpersonal and intrapersonal matters that are either supportive of a program of sustained recovery, or that potentially hinder one from successful abstinence and recovery.
 Much of the foundation for treatment is grounded in a hybrid DBT/12-step model.
-Training experiences for interns in the past have included: individual therapy, group therapy (Trauma/Grief and DBT Skills), family therapy/conferences, psychological assessment and suicide risk assessment, multi-disciplinary team involvement, and the SUS Family Program.
-Long Term Treatment Continued Treatment Service Rotation:
+Training experiences for interns in the past have included: treatment planning, individual therapy, group therapy (Trauma/Grief and DBT Skills), family therapy/conferences, psychological assessment and suicide risk assessment, multidisciplinary team involvement, and the SUS Family Program.

+Long Term Treatment

+Continued Treatment Service Rotation:

-The Continued Treatment Service (CTS) provides long-term psychiatric treatment for approximately 40 men and 25 women with chronic mental illness.
+The Continued Treatment Service (CTS) provides long-term psychiatric treatment for approximately 30 men and 25 women with chronic mental illness.
 Both the male and female buildings provide clinical services for individuals with on-going treatment needs, who have had a history of multiple psychiatric hospitalizations and were committed to Mississippi State Hospital through the Chancery Court System.
 Patients admitted to this unit often experience Schizophrenia Spectrum Disorders, Disruptive, Impulse Control Disorders, and Bipolar Disorders often with co-occurring personality disorders or impaired neurocognitive functioning.
 Evidence-based programming for Behavioral Health Services has been developed to promote illness management and recovery, increase skills development, improve emotional regulation skills, and Behavior Management.
 Individualized case conceptualization is advocated to enhance person-centered recovery.
 Training experiences for interns in the past have included: group therapy, individual therapy, suicide risk assessment, behavior management programming, psychological assessment, and interdisciplinary treatment planning.
 Forensic Service Rotation:

-The Forensic Service Rotation provides the intern with an introduction to an array of treatment services in the field of clinical forensic psychology.
-The intern will have opportunities to observe and be involved in aspects of the evaluation process that inform treatment.
-The MSH Forensic Service provides pre-trial and post-conviction services to adults from all counties in the state of Mississippi admitted for competence restoration, not competent/not restorable status, or those adjudicated not guilty by reason of insanity (NGRI).
-Services are provided to approximately 50 patients across three buildings: maximum-security (men only) and medium security (men and women), and a medium long-term treatment service for male patients.
-Inpatient treatment services include court competence restoration and rotating Evidence Based Treatments (e.g., anger management, DBT, mental health symptom management, etc.) groups, as well as individual therapy/supportive counseling and case management guided by the interdisciplinary treatment team.
-Training experiences for interns in the past have included: co-facilitation of court competence restoration groups, individual/group therapy, interdisciplinary treatment team participation, observation of court competency hearings, observation of and involvement in forensic evaluations with mock report writing, admission/annual assessments, psychological assessment, and suicide risk assessment.
-Geropsychology Rotation:
+The Forensic Service Rotation provides the intern with an introduction to an array of treatment and evaluation experiences in the field of clinical forensic psychology.
+The MSH Forensic Service provides pre-trial and post-conviction services to adults from all counties in the state of Mississippi admitted for competence restoration, not competent/not restorable status, or those adjudicated Not Guilty by Reason of Insanity (NGRI).
+Services are provided to approximately 105 patients across two buildings: one building containing both maximum-security and super-maximum security units (men only) and a medium security building that houses pretrial and long-term female patients and long-term male patients.
+Inpatient treatment services include individual and group court competence restoration and rotating Evidence Based Treatment (e.g., anger management, DBT, mental health symptom management, etc.) groups, as well as individual therapy/supportive counseling and case management guided by the interdisciplinary treatment team.
+The intern will also have opportunities to observe and be involved in aspects of pretrial forensic evaluations, primarily involving competence to stand trial and mental state at the time of the alleged offense.
+Training experiences for interns in the past have included: co-facilitation of court competence restoration groups, individual court competence restoration, individual/group therapy, interdisciplinary treatment team participation, observation of court competency hearings, observation of and involvement in forensic evaluations with mock report writing, observation and participation in violence risk assessment, admission/annual assessments, psychological assessment, and suicide risk assessment.

+Minor Rotations

+Administrative Psychology: